mkobuolys/flutter-design-patterns/assets/markdown/builder.md

 - _getFormattedPrice()_ - returns a formatted price of a burger;
 - _setPrice()_ - sets the price for the burger.

-_BurgerBuilderBase_ is an abstract class which is used as a base class for all the burger builder classes.
+_BurgerBuilderBase_ is an abstract class that is used as a base class for all the burger builder classes.
 It contains _burger_ and _price_ properties to store the final product - burger - and its price correspondingly.
 Additionally, the class stores some methods with default implementation:

 - _createBurger()_ - initialises a _Burger_ class object;
 - _getBurger()_ - returns the built burger result;